Champakulam

 Champakulam is a village in Kerala, India.
 It is in Alappuzha district.
 Champakulam is part of Kuttanad, the rice bowl of Kerala, and is resplendent in green paddy fields, coconut groves and water fowl.
-Champakulam is an important tourist spot and is famous for the Moolam boat race.
+Champakulam is an important tourist spot and is famous for the Champakulam Moolam Boat Race.
 The river Pampa flows through the village, splitting it into two.
 It is connected by road to Alappuzha, Changanassery and Edathua.

 Champakulam Kalloorkadu St. Mary's Forane Church (Valia Palli)

 Champakulam Kalloorkadu St. Mary's Forane Church (also called Champakulam Valia Palli) is one of the oldest Christian churches in India and the mother church of almost all Catholic Syrian churches in Alleppey District.
 Believed to be established in AD 427.
 Rebuilt many times and the many rock inscriptions found around the church tell about the history of the church.
 The open air rock cross at Champakulam church is one of the most ancient with clear documentation of its antiquity up to AD 1151.

 There are many archaeological artifacts found around the church about its history.
 Champakulam church was once under Niranam Church.
 Champakulam Church had very friendly relations with the Jacobite Syrian group and had a pivotal role in many ecumenical efforts in the eighteenth century.
 Belongs to the Syro-Malabar Catholic Church of India.

 The annual feast at this church is on the 3rd Sunday of October every year.
 The feast of St. Joseph is celebrated on March 19.